hashb/chenna.me/_posts/2019-08-02-layered-complexity.md

 ---

-The principle of layered complexity to display information such a way that your target audience/users can immidieatly get a high level overview of the topic.
+The principle of layered complexity to display information such a way that your target audience/users can immediately get a high level overview of the topic.
 While retaining the next level details if the user needs it.

 *This post is a work in progress*